A-wase/journal-app/LOGBOOK.md

 The reason I feel ready to tackle the JSON now is that I realised I was simply intimidated by the size of the data.
 After all, I’ve been using that journal for over ten years.
 I have written a lot!
 To better understand the JSON structure, I cloned the journal app on my phone and made test entries to see what a lightweight JSON file looks like.
 It turns out, the complexity wasn’t so scary after all.
 I can now read and understand the purpose of each line in the JSON.
 That’s proper reverse engineering right there!

 Once the JSON is cleaned, I’ll try converting it into a SQL database that my app can read.

+UPDATE: Yeah I give up.
+Today I was too optimistic.
+I cannot figure this JSON conversion.
+The CSV-to-SQLite database is already great and it is simple.